haskell/haddock/doc/markup.rst

 ``prune``
     Omit definitions that have no documentation annotations from the generated documentation.

-``ignore-exports``
-    Ignore the export list.
-Generate documentation as if the module had no export list - i.e. all the top-level declarations are exported, and section headings may be given in the body of the module.

 ``not-home``
     Indicates that the current module should not be considered to be the